johnaprado/johnaprado.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
 John here.
 I am a graduate student in the Department of Linguistics at the University of Alberta and a research assistant in the Department of Slavic Languages at Columbia University.
 My primary applied interests are language reclamation---revitalization and linguistics teaching, and my theoretical interest is in formal semantics, in particular in irreality & modality, associated motion, and clausal coordination.

 Previously, I have earned an M.A. in classical language pedagogy and a B.A. in linguistics from the University of Texas at Austin.
 I hold a Texas State EC--12 teaching certificate for Latin; my practice is informed by the Culturally Responsive Teaching framework.
 Please get in touch!
 I'm reachable via email: [japrado "at" ualberta "dot" ca].